supratim94336/SparkifyNonRelDataModel/README.md

 ### Example Queries
-Once you are done setting up you can get started with some exciting queries like
+Once you are done setting up you can get started with some exciting queries like:
--- Who are the users who heard a particular song
+Who are the users who heard a particular song
 ```
 Yet to be written
 ```

--- What an user heard in a particular session
+What an user heard in a particular session
 ```
 Yet to be written
 ```

--- What was the song heard by a user in a particular session
+What was the song heard by a user in a particular session
 ```
 Yet to be written
 ```